vyshane/grpc-swift-combine/README.md

 ## Status

-This library is not ready for production use.
-CombineGRPC uses the NIO implementation of Swift gRPC, currently at version 1.0.0-alpha.9, and integrates with Apple's new Combine framework.
+CombineGRPC depends on Swift gRPC v1.0.0-alpha.11, and integrates with Apple's new Combine framework.

 ## gRPC and Combine, Better Together